 public class GroovyPropertyStyle extends BasePropertyStyle

-Groovy-style properties can almost be handled using JavaBeanPropertyStyle
+Groovy-style properties can almost be handled using JavaBeanPropertyStyle,

 because the Groovy compiler automatically generates JavaBean-style getters and setters.